s23m/model-editor/readme.md

 ## Capstone S23M Graph Editor
 A repository to house all code and configuration artefacts produced by the LCLB team in collaboration with S23M (continuing on work from the Overdrive and Ponos teams).

-This project is licensed under the MP2 license, and this project includes a copy of said license in the LICENSE file.
+This project is licensed under the MPL 2.0 license, and this project includes a copy of said license in the LICENSE file.
 For more information visit: https://www.mozilla.org/en-US/MPL/2.0/FAQ/

 ### How to start